Molecular Biology of the Cell

 INF2 is a unique formin that can both polymerize and depolymerize actin filaments.
 Mutations in INF2 cause the kidney disease focal and segmental glomerulosclerosis.
 INF2 can be expressed as two C-terminal splice variants: CAAX and non-CAAX.
 The CAAX isoform contains a C-terminal prenyl group and is tightly bound to endoplasmic reticulum (ER).
 The localization pattern and cellular function of the non-CAAX isoform have not been studied.
 Here we find that the two isoforms are expressed in a cell type-dependent manner, with CAAX predominant in 3T3 fibroblasts and non-CAAX predominant in U2OS, HeLa, and Jurkat cells.
 Although INF2-CAAX is ER localized in an actin-independent manner, INF2-non-CAAX localizes in an actin-dependent meshwork pattern distinct from ER.
 INF2-non-CAAX is loosely attached to this meshwork, being extracted by brief digitonin treatment.
 Suppression of INF2-non-CAAX causes fragmentation of the Golgi apparatus.
 This effect is counteracted by treatment with the actin monomer-sequestering drug latrunculin B. We also find discrete patches of actin filaments in the peri-Golgi region, and these patches are reduced upon INF2 suppression.
 Our results suggest that the non-CAAX isoform of INF2 serves a distinct cellular function from that of the CAAX isoform.

 Ramabhadran, Vinay; Korobova, Farida; Rahme, Gilbert J.; and Higgs, Henry N., "Splice Variant–Specific Cellular Function of the Formin INF2 in Maintenance of Golgi Architecture" (2011).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3867.